Demand for electric bikes in Japan still brisk 25 years after Yamaha Motor's first model | The Japan Times

 According to government data, sales of electric bicycles in Japan in 2016 grew 15.3 percent from the previous year to 539,529 units, breaking the 500,000 threshold for the first time.
 Sales in 2017 may have reached 600,000 units.

 The market is growing as the customer base expands from the elderly to younger child-rearing generations and with the arrival of electric sports bicycles.
-Electric bicycles now account for about 10 percent of all bicycle sales in Japan, excluding bicycles for toddlers and unicycles.
+Electric bicycles now account for about 10 percent of all bicycle sales here, excluding bicycles for toddlers and unicycles.

 Since the world’s first model was released by Yamaha Motor Co., electric bicycles have shown a great deal of evolution, including in price and battery strength.